DouglasOrr/DouglasOrr.github.io/src/2021-10-training-objectives/4-value/article.md

 loss.backward()
 ```

 **1. Predict values for each possible action:** Nothing special here - we run our model and get a vector of value logits for each possible action.
-Hold on for an explanation of the word _logit_, for now think of them as scores.
+Hold on for an explanation of the term _logit_, for now we can think of them as scores.

 **2. Use a policy to select an action & obtain reward:** Implement an epsilon-greedy policy following equation \eqref{eqn:policy}, to choose one action for each element of a batch.
 In this case an action is just an integer.
 Then, obtain a reward for the chosen action, in this case by comparing with the known target label.
-This is all wrapped in a `T.no_grad()`, demonstrating that there is no gradient flow here.
+This is all wrapped in a `T.no_grad()`, demonstrating that there is no gradient flow through this logic.

 **3. Train the selected action's value:** From this point, it's just regular supervised learning.
 The only unsual thing is that there is only a target for one of the predicted values, corresponding to the action that was chosen in step 2.
 There is no loss or gradient for any other predicted value.
 The loss function is chosen to match the task.
 In this case the reward is either 0 (wrong prediction) or 1 (correct prediction), so binary cross entropy with a sigmoid nonlinearity is the obvious choice.